-We have seen the strength, power and traction of social movements, and this narrative positions collective care and empathy at the heart of dynamic, evolving and healthier communities.
-Culture, heritage and the arts can be key drivers in addressing pressing health and social care issues, in a city-region uniquely placed to go sustainably beyond Social Prescribing.
+We have seen the strength, power and traction of social movements, and this narrative positions collective care and empathy at the heart of dynamic and healthier communities.
+Culture, heritage and the arts can be key drivers in addressing pressing health and social care issues, in a city region uniquely placed to go sustainably beyond social prescribing.

 Through shared values and collective endeavour, there is a real possibility to contribute to public sector reform, where communities are at the heart of change, central to both vision and implementation.
-Our contemporary attention should rightly focus on the factors that influence everyone's health, where culture and creativity enable communities and citizens to consider themselves participants in a common venture.
+Our contemporary attention should focus on the factors that influence everyone's health, where culture and creativity enable communities and citizens to consider themselves participants in a common venture.

-In discussion of the creation of a system for change in Greater Manchester, The Greater Manchester Independent Inequalities Commission aspires to achieve a vision of 'good lives for all' and A Social Glue suggests that creativity and culture is a critical part of this vision.
+In discussion of the creation of a system for change in Greater Manchester, the Greater Manchester Independent Inequalities Commission aspired to realise a vision of "good lives for all".
+A Social Glue contends that creativity and culture are a critical part of this vision.17

-A Social Glue suggests that the conditions are right to pull these strands of possibility together, where one size, doesn't fit all and where work that is hyper-local is nurtured with communities as well as being part of a city-wide vision.
-At the very heart of this narrative, we place participatory and socially engaged artists and practitioners.
-We place equally high value on the people at the centre of our communities and those citizens, activists and emerging change agents who will drive the reimaging of our city-region into reality.
+A Social Glue suggests that the conditions are right to pull these strands of possibility together, where one size, doesn't fit all and where work that is hyper-local is nurtured with communities as part of a region-wide vision.
+At the very heart of this narrative, we situate participatory and socially engaged artists and practitioners.
+We place equally high value on the people at the centre of our communities and those citizens, activists and change agents who will turn the reimagining of our city region into reality.

-We will achieve all this through sophisticated collaborations, learning from our pasts to inform all our futures.
-The Greater Manchester Health and Social Care Partnership and Greater Manchester Combined Authority alongside local authorities; arts and heritage organisations; education; the voluntary sector; community groups and funders are some of the critical components of this social glue.
-What we need to do here and now, is realise the value and skills of the health and arts communities and set in place some key actions to begin this cultural shift.
-What is necessary, is that we drive this work forward systemically.
+We will achieve all this through sophisticated collaborations and learning from our pasts to inform all our futures.
+The Greater Manchester Health and Social Care Partnership and Greater Manchester Combined Authority - alongside local authorities, arts and heritage organisations, education, the voluntary sector, community groups and funders - are some of the critical components of this social glue.
+What we need to do, here and now, is to realise the value and skills of the health and arts communities and set in place some key actions to begin this cultural shift.
+What is necessary is that we drive this work forward systemically.

-"By 2024 Greater Manchester will be the UK city-region where heritage, culture and the arts play a key part in the health and wellbeing of its diverse residents and workforce; a global leader addressing systemic inequalities across the lifecourse, demonstrating and nurturing the power of collective, creative action for social change."
+By 2024, Greater Manchester can be the UK city region in which heritage, culture and the arts play a key part in the health and wellbeing of its diverse residents and workforce - a global leader addressing systemic inequalities across the lifecourse, demonstrating and nurturing the power of collective, creative action for social change.